jessedobbelaere/fork-cms-module-backgrounds/README.md

 # README

+## Archived
+This module is not active anymore.
+Most functionality is included in Fork CMS by default now.
+You can go to a page and go to the Image tab and upload a page image there and use it in your theme layout.

 ## Description
 The Fork CMS Backgrounds module let's you add backgrounds to your Fork CMS site.
 Upload a background, set the css options (background-size: cover, background-repeat, background-position, ...).
 For every background, a new widget is generated that you can insert anywhere on your Fork CMS site.